PaloAltoNetworks/iron-skillet/docs/overview.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The repo contains a set of ready-to-go loadable configurations that use IronSkillet placeholder values.
-Formats include both xml and set commands.
+Formats include both XML and set commands.

-The xml file can be imported and loaded easily to Panorama or a firewall.
+The XML file can be imported and loaded easily to Panorama or a firewall.
 The set command model requires 'copy-and-paste' from the CLI.

 More information for loading and editing these configurations can be found at: :ref:`using_default_configs`.